 Expenses related to advertising and promotion of solutions is charged to sales and marketing expense as incurred.
-The Company did not incur any significant advertising and promotion expenses during the years ended December 31, 2014, 2013 and 2012.
+The Company did not incur any material advertising and promotion expenses during the years ended December 31, 2015, 2014 and 2013.

 Goodwill and Intangible Assets